Skip to main

 We provide services that promote the well-being of children, adolescents, adults, couples, and families while creating a safe environment that honors diverse backgrounds, family forms, and experiences.
 We do not discriminate or refuse services to anyone on the basis of age, culture, ethnicity, gender, physical ability, race, religion, or sexual orientation.

-The Prevention Research Center is a trans-disciplinary center committed to studying the development, implementation, and evaluation of effective intervention programs that promote individual and family health and wellness and aim to reduce the risk for problems such as substance misuse, physical and mental health issues, and violence.
+The Prevention Research Center is a trans-disciplinary center committed to studying the development, implementation, and evaluation of effective intervention programs that promote individual and family health and wellness and aim to reduce the risk for problems such as substance misuse, physical, and mental health issues, and violence.
 The four divisions of the PRC are Healthy Schools, Intellectual and Developmental Disabilities, Healthy Aging, and Community-University Partnership.

-Teaching & Learning
+Teaching and Learning

 Get Involved